HanishaChowdary/WHFBUsage/docs/README.md

-So, I was also looking to retrieve the User Registration Details and compare it with the Usage for the last 30 days (max).
+So, I was also looking to retrieve the User Registration Details in larger datasets and compare it with the Usage for the last 30 days (max).

-This post will take you through the steps of retrieving the User Registration Details for WHFB to a Custom Log in the Log Analytics Workspace and then visualize the Usage data with respect to the Registration Details.
+This post will take you through the steps of retrieving the User Registration Details for WHFB, send to a Custom Log in the Log Analytics Workspace and then visualize the Usage data with respect to the Registration Details.

 Let's get started!!!